Ten Steps to Restore Your Marriage

-My wife, Sue, and I teach these principles and applications in our “New Beginning” and “Keeping Love Alive,” Marriage Renewal Weekends.
-In this booklet we want to share with you important guidelines to help you get started on the process of healing your marriage.
-We want to help you to restore your marriage.
+My wife, Sue, and I apply these principles and applications with couples in our “New Beginning” and “Keeping Love Alive,” Marriage Restoration Weekends.
+In this article we want to share with you some of the basic and most important guidelines to help you get started on the process of healing past pain, restoring your relationship, and putting the pieces of a previously crumbled marriage back together again.
+We are on a marriage mission and have taken these principles and applications to more than 2,000 couples all around the country and we want to help you get on the path to restoring your marriage too.

 1. Admit You Are Powerless

 The first step to restore your marriage is to admit that you cannot manage your marriage problems on your own.
 This means you recognize the ineffectiveness of your attempts to change yours, and your spouse’s faults and character defects.
 You come to grips with the reality that you are fundamentally powerless to control or change your spouse, his or her character defects, and many of the things that happen in your life.
 You must come to the place where you are willing to admit that the strategies you have tried have not worked, and that every attempt you make to change or control your spouse fails.
 It means that you recognize that you are not in control but that GOD is, and that He must be the focus of your life; not you, not your spouse, not your career, not money, nor children, but GOD.
 It means that you must learn to leave your spouse in God’s hands and trust Him to work on your mate.
 Remember that whatever condition your marriage is in, God is in business of performing miracles, transforming lives, and healing broken hearts.
 Indeed God can help you restore your marriage.

 “We saw how powerless we were to help ourselves; but that was good, for we put everything into the hands of God who alone could save us…2 Corinthians 1:9